Cumulocity-IoT/oee-simulators/simulators/simulators.md

 - **Quality**: the simulator produces a `Pieces_Ok` event.
 It contains fields named `piecesMinimumPerProduction` and `piecesMaximumPerProduction` with value 5.
 Those events follow a few seconds after a corresponding `Pieces_Produced` event (both events have the same timestamp).
 The summary amount of quality pieces is also 300 per hour, which results in a quality of 100%.

 ### Measurements simulators
-The simulators will create machines sending measurements to Cumulocity IoT OEE app.
+The simulators will create machines sending measurements to Cumulocity IoT devices which can be used in the OEE block.

 #### 16. Measurement Simulator #1
 - **Pressure**: \